 The big success story was Little Bird, which had earlier that day announced it had closed a $1 million round of seed funding, lead by Dallas Mavericks owner Mark Cuban (A.K.A. "that guy from Shark Tank").
 Little Birdâformerly known as Plexus Engineâis the brainchild of former tech journalist and ReadWriteWeb editor Marshall Kirkpatrick.
 In a nutshell, it calculates the most influential online voices on any given topic, generating a list of Twitter users, websites and stories driving discussion and opinion.
 Kirkpatrick used a similar system to predict what would be the next big stories when he was a writer, but Little Bird is pitched pretty squarely at marketing companies.
 Though it's hard to get excited about a product that helps people sell stuff to us more effectively, I did find myself wishing I had access to it a day later for research on a story, so maybe there's a broader market there than at first glance.
 Regardless, in my largely worthless opinion, I think it will be fabulously successful.

-" about the lack of women in Portland's tech industry.
+Also of note: Another PIE graduate was Michelle Rowley, who you may remember from a cover story I wrote called "Where the Tech is She?" about the lack of women in Portland's tech industry.
 The all-female coding workshops mentioned in the article generated so much demand, Rowley decided to create a non-profit called Code Scouts to teach women software development.

 You can watch the whole thing on the videos below: